 Tip: Additionally, you can also use the formula auditing from the command group Traces on the ribbon tab Formula to find and analyze cells that contain an error value.
 For more information, see Analyzing sheets.
-(This feature is not included in SoftMaker FreeOffice.)

 Working with arrays

 PlanMaker allows you to enter arrays (also known as matrices) in spreadsheets and perform calculations with them.
 An array is a rectangular table of numbers, structured as follows: